MandyHole/getdriveing/README.md

 ## GetDriveing
 <img src="https://res.cloudinary.com/dd4cchm7g/image/upload/v1689448397/Screenshot_2023-07-15_at_20.12.59_w3qytx.png" width = 15% alt="GetDriveing Logo"></a>

 This is a responsive community website for people to share tips about how to make the most out of Google Drive Workplace, which recently grew to more than 3 billion users globally.
 Googe Drive Workplace  has a host of features and add-ons.
 At my work where Google Drive is the main system for making and sharing files, I’ve often heard things like ‘Oh, I didn’t know you could do that - that’s helpful!’ when I have showed someone a feature on Drive.
-Similarly,  I  have learned from others about add ons that I hadn’t previously heard of that offered extra useful functionality.
+Similarly,  I  have randomly learned from others about add ons that I hadn’t previously heard of that offered extra useful functionality.
 There are also some features I have used that I can’t quite remember the exact text required (like forcing a pdf export of a live document) that I also find I am constantly searching the internet to find again.
 I presume that the many employees at my workplace who only use Google Drive’s basic features are fairly representative of Google Drive Workplace users as a whole, and this website offers a chance to help people like them tap into more of the functionality that Google Drive has to offer, make it easier to access information they already found helpful and make their work more efficient as a result.

 There are several features that make this community website become a useful resource.
 The rating feature can help users find what others have viewed the most helpful tips.
 If there is a tip that a user finds particularly helpful, they can find all the tips by the author of that particular tip so see if they like their other tips as well.
 Users can also ‘save’ a tip so they can easily find it again and refer back to it if needed.
 The main homepage feed sorts tips by when they were created so users can find what has been recently added so as to not miss anything.